Energy Resilience Readiness Exercises (ERRE) and Black Start Exercise (BSE): What You Need to Know

 Q: Will dining facilities be open?

 A: Yes, but they may have alternate feeding plans.
-Inquire with unit chain of command for additional details.
+Inquire with your unit's chain of command for additional details.

 AAFES